MR. RUSTICO NATALE MALLILLIN,

-“There’s this idea that if you’re in scrubs – a physical therapist, a nurse, a doctor – you’re not allowed to be fragile or vulnerable, that you don’t have the right to get tired.
+“There’s this idea that if you’re in scrubs – a physical therapist, a nurse, or a doctor – you’re not allowed to be fragile or vulnerable, that you don’t have the right to get tired.
 You’re the doctor, the nurse, the physical therapist – you’re supposed to be the strong one.
 But sometimes it just takes its toll, and it overwhelms you.
-I guess that’s the one thing we health care providers have to come to terms with – that being a ‘superhuman’ comes with the profession.”
+I guess that’s the one thing we health care providers have to come to terms with – that being sort of a ‘superhuman’ comes with the profession.”

 What’s the hardest part of being a physical therapist?

 “It’s when you see your patients right in the eye and you know that they have given up hope of ever getting better.
 It’s also wrapping your brain around the fact that you can’t save them all.
 My dad passed away from renal failure; my niece succumbed to cancer.
 I’m in the field of physical therapy – I was pretty much limited from ‘healing’ them.
 It hits you hard when something like that happens.
 You can only put your best foot forward, keep doing what you can do to help and somehow save those that you can help and save.”